rgpass/rad-tech/README.md

 ## Reasoning

 - Sinatra was chosen to simulate a Ruby-based backend, while not having all the overhead of a Rails app
+- Did not use a preprocessor to better showcase vanilla CSS skills
 - Applied Normalize.css to create a unified experience across browsers

 ## Improvements